 Bringing Dogs Back from Afghanistan for Our Marines Operation Enduring dog began with a call from a Marine named Will, on his second tour of duty in Afghanistan.
 He wanted help bringing his dog Farrah home from the Middle East, and couldn't find anyone to help him get the puppy out of Afghanistan.
 We were also contacted by four other Marines asking for help to bring dogs home who had provided comfort and joy to the men stationed in a violent, war-torn part of the world.
 Navigating the process of getting dogs out of the Middle East was much more difficult and expensive than we ever thought possible.
 Thanks to TAX-DEDUCTIBLE donations we were able to cover shipping costs, crates, transportation, wiring, vet, and customs fees involved in saving these dogs.
-The San Diego Animal Support Foundation continues to help our military troops bring adopted pets back from Afghanistan with the help of the Kabul Animal Shelter (Tiger's House).
-To make a donation to the current cases please use the donation links associated with each story.
-If you would prefer to support our efforts to save animals already in San Diego County who need care, please visit our EMERGENCY MEDICAL ASSISTANCE page. |
+If you would like to support our efforts to save animals already in San Diego County who need care, please visit our EMERGENCY MEDICAL ASSISTANCE page. |

 Operation Enduring Dog Success Stories |